ladybogit/swg-auth-wordpress/trunk/readme.txt

 License: The Unlicense
 License URI: https://unlicense.org

-Star Wars Galaxies Authentication for Wordpress
+Star Wars Galaxies Authentication for WordPress

 == Description ==

-If you're running a Star Wars Galaxies server, now you can use Wordpress to manage your users.
+If you're running a Star Wars Galaxies server, now you can use WordPress to manage your users.

 == Installation ==

 1. Upload the plugin files to the `wp-content/plugins/swg-auth/` directory or install the plugin through the WordPress Admin Panel.
-2. Activate the plugin through the Wordpress Admin Panel.
+2. Activate the plugin through the WordPress Admin Panel.
-3. Get the SWG Server config you need from SWG Auth -> Server Config
+3. Get the SWG Server Config you need from SWG Auth -> Server Config
 4. Done!

 == Changelog ==